 All pigs must have access to clean water and a well-balanced, nutritious diet.
 Freedom from hunger and thirst provides pigs with their most basic needs by allowing them to remain in good health and full of energy.

-One of these Freedoms is: freedom from hunger and thirst.
-In this section, you will learn about this freedom and how you can make sure your pig has what he/she needs to be freed from hunger and thirst.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your pigs have what they need to be free from hunger and thirst.

 Pigs do not have the ability to sweat naturally, so they need a lot of water (and not just for drinking!).
 The quality of water is also very important as about half the weight of a pig is water!
 Pigs can drink up to 20 litres of water a day, and they can become very ill (or even die) without enough water.
 Water should always be fresh and clean so that your pig does not pick up any illness from the water and become ill.